 After a short run on Adventures of Superman, Wieringo reteamed with Waid for a great run on Fantastic Four.
 Waid had a great handle on the characters and Wieringo proved again that he was the perfect artist for whatever book he was working on.
 He got each of the characters perfectly and drew them as if he had always been drawing them.
 There was an unusual blip during their run: Marvel announced that they were being replaced on the book before fan outcry caused them to reverse the decision, and they announced that Waid and Wieringo would be staying on the book within three days of them being moved off the book.
 It didn’t stop the quality: this was one of the great runs on Fantastic Four and I thoroughly recommend it.

 After the Fantastic Four, Wieringo worked on Friendly Neighborhood Spider-Man and Stan Lee Meets The Silver Surfer, as well as Spider-Man and the Fantastic Four, a fun four-issue mini-series written by Jeff Parker.
 However, he passed away in August 2007 before the completion of a What If? story about the replacement Fantastic Four; Marvel donated his art and the script to the Hero Initiative, who completed the book as a tribute to Wieringo with artwork from a host of great artists.
 There is also a scholarship in his name, which is also a fitting tribute to a man who was by all accounts a decent human being.
-His personal website is still kept online, which is where he used to write about his life and would post sketches (lots of sketches – he loved to draw everything and anything, such as Harry Potter or Power Pack or whatever took his fancy; you can spend ages just looking through all the entries, and I could keep posting the sketches), and it’s nice to be able to have continuation of his life and his art.
+His personal website is still kept online [EDIT: alas, not any longer], which is where he used to write about his life and would post sketches (lots of sketches – he loved to draw everything and anything, such as Harry Potter or Power Pack or whatever took his fancy; you can spend ages just looking through all the entries, and I could keep posting the sketches), and it’s nice to be able to have continuation of his life and his art.
 Mike Wieringo, RIP.